 Conclusion

-Start with an inventory.
+Start by figuring out what you have.
 Implement segmentation.
-Layer authentication using the strongest method each device class supports.
+Layer authentication using the strongest method each device class can handle.
 Monitor continuously.
-The goal is not to block IoT adoption but to contain its risk surface so your organization can deploy connected devices with confidence.
+The goal isn't to block IoT adoption - it's to contain the risk so your organization can deploy connected devices without losing sleep.

 Frequently Asked Questions